-Tuition for 2013-2014 is $17,475 per student, which includes a $1,500 non-refundable deposit.
-Each student is required to pay an iPad limited loss and damage fee in addition to tuition.
+Tuition for 2017-2018 is $20,350 per student, which includes a $1,500 non-refundable deposit.
+Each student is required to pay a limited loss and damage fee for his tablet device in addition to tuition.
 Textbooks and other fees are educational expenses and are not included in the tuition.
 Program and co-curricular selections will determine the cost of books and other fees.
 The non-refundable deposit secures your son's enrollment to Bellarmine, although final enrollment status is granted pending grades or other concerns as identified by the Principal.

 Bellarmine offers three tuition payment plans that are managed through Smart Tuition - one payment, two payments or eleven monthly payments.